TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG

 \subsection{Memory Input Data Collection}

-TOBU app uses both automatic image analysis and conversational AI assistant to help users create memory entries.
-When users provide multimedia inputs, such as images, videos, or audio, TOBU app first applies object recognition, emotion detection, scene recognition and geolocation estimation to automatically extract semantic and context around the media.
-TOBU AI assistant then initiates a conversation with the user, gathering further details.
-This interactive process is designed to be user-engaging, fun and not labor-intensive.
+Our system combines a multimodal LLM with a conversational AI assistant to help users effortlessly create memory entries (Figure \ref{fig:TobuStructure}).
+When users provide multimedia inputs, such as images or videos, the multimodal LLM applies object recognition, emotion detection, scene recognition, and geolocation estimation to extract contextual details including date, location, people, activities, and emotions.
+Based on these details, the LLM generates an initial summary.
+TOBU AI assistant then engages users in a conversation, gathering additional information and refining the extracted data as needed.
+The summary dynamically updates as users provide more input, reflecting the most accurate and enriched version of the memory.